fastinetserver/django-dumpdata-chunks/README.md

 Django-dumpdata-chunks is `BSD licensed` ( http://www.linfo.org/bsdlicense.html ).

-Please let me know if you need an improvement.
+Please let me know if you have any questions.

 Example usage: